The Galápagos of North America Is a Marine Wonderland Hiding in Plain Sight

 “Traveling out there is like taking a step back in time 100, 150 years,” says Channel Islands chief of interpretation & public information officer Yvonne Menard.
 “You see the mainland kind of disappear on the horizon and then you enter one of the richest marine environments in the world as you cross the Santa Barbara Channel… It’s definitely a hidden gem.”

-The ferry ride starts the adventure as you transition from the urban to the natural worlds -- you’re likely to spot dolphins and the occasional whale on the one-hour ride to Anacapa or Santa Cruz islands.
+The ferry ride starts the adventure as you transition from the urban to the natural worlds—you’re likely to spot dolphins and the occasional whale on the one-hour ride to Anacapa or Santa Cruz islands.
 (Those visiting the further islands can expect to be on the boat for 3-4 hours each way.)
 If you do end up taking a private boat, just beware: The Santa Barbara Channel is infamous as one of the most dangerous in the world.
 Experienced boaters only—and if you’re one of those, you should already know this.

-The closest island to the coast is also the most popular, as the small low-impact landmass offers spectacular coastal views at nearly every turn with minimal work.
+The closest island to the coast, Anacapa Island is also the most popular, as the small landmass offers spectacular views at nearly every turn with minimal work.
 Hike the lone 1.5-mile figure eight-shaped trail from the Anacapa Island Light Station (one of the last lighthouses built on the West Coast in 1932) to the famous Inspiration Point for one of the most spectacular views in the entire park.
 For those wishing to get a quick hit of nature with sweeping coastal views, Anacapa is your best bet.

 Thousands of sea birds make their home here, in addition to seals and sea lions, plus tidepools brimming with life such as sea stars and urchins.
-Most folks wander the well-signed island, which lacks trees and beaches, for a few hours and then hop back on the ferry, but overnight camping is available here and on every island.
+Most folks wander the well-marked island, which lacks trees and beaches, for a few hours and then hop back on the ferry, but overnight camping is available here.

-The second best-known place in this archipelago, Santa Cruz Island features a wildly diverse landscape comprising 96 square miles.
-That space is well utilized.
-Here there are 77 miles of pristine coastline.
-Peaks rise 2,000 feet above the water.
+The second best-known island in this archipelago, Santa Cruz Island features a wildly diverse landscape comprising 96 well-utilized square miles, including 77 miles of pristine coastline and peaks that rise 2,000 feet above the water.
 Here you’ll find the historic Scorpion Ranch and spectacular sea caves of Painted Cave, as well as the largest campground in the park (book here).

 For those wishing to get a good overview of what Channel Islands is all about with a multitude of experiences all in one trip, Santa Cruz is your best bet.
 “It’s a really great place to have kind of a combination of hiking, camping, kayaking, or just spending time in the marine environment and also learning about the history,” says Menard.

 Perhaps the most underrated of all the Channel Islands (which is really saying something), Santa Rosa Island is a rugged and mostly unmarked 53,000-acre wilderness paradise.
 This remote, windswept island is home to the incredible two-mile-long Water Canyon Beach, which you will most likely have all to yourself.
-Outside the campground, you will rarely encounter another living soul for a true off-the-grid-wilderness experience.
+Outside the island’s campground, you’ll rarely encounter another living soul for a true off-the-grid-wilderness experience.

 Stunning backcountry beach camping is also allowed on certain parts of Santa Rosa from August 15-December 31.
 And if that’s not enough, Santa Rosa is also where the remains of the Arlington Springs Man, the oldest-known human skeletal remains ever found in North America dating back 13,000 years, were discovered in 1959.

 Those looking to visit the most remote and westernmost of the Channel Islands should be aware of the land mines.
-With the island owned by the U.S. Navy and formerly used as a bombing range during the Cold War era, all visitors to the island must sign a waiver due to the extremely unlikely possibility of encountering unexploded ordnance on the island.
-(Menard assures us that there have never been any incidents of this happening in the history of the park, but still… where else do you need to worry about land mines in a national park!?!)
+Formerly used as a bombing range during the Cold War era, the US Navy owns San Miguel and all visitors must sign a waiver due to the (extremely unlikely!) possibility of encountering unexploded ordnances on the island.
+(Menard assures us that there have never been any incidents of this happening in the history of the park, but still—where else do you need to worry about land mines in a national park!?!)

-Besides phantom land mines, intrepid visitors to San Miguel can observe one of the largest congregations of seals and sea lions in the world, with up to 30,000 lazily hanging out on the island at once.
+Besides phantom land mines, intrepid visitors to San Miguel can observe one of the largest congregations of seals and sea lions in the world, with up to 30,000 lazily hanging out on the island at any given time.
 All visitors to San Miguel must be accompanied by a ranger and can only hike on established trails (again... because of the land mines).